ronnierap/kreate-kube/doc/TLDR.md

 - var: variables that are meant to be put in a Kubernetes ConfigMap
 - secret: secret values and vars, that should be stored in encrypted format
 - inklude: files that will be merged into the YAML document
+- version: version information of files that can be used or inkluded
+- system:
   - repo: repositories where (shared) konfig files and templates can be located
+  - templates: definitions of templates that can be used

 ## app
 This section is small, although you can put in anything you want.